dhruv575/safechoices/README.md

 ## Methodology

-2. Do some exploratory data analysis on the markets to answer questions such as what percent of 95% probability graphs resolve to the expected outcome; use some statsitics to come up with confidence ranges for these values
-3. Develop the simulations mentioned above.
-Create some cool graphs and stuff.
-Write about it
-4. Create a frontend interface where anyone can divide their starting capital into as many smaller funds as they like, have whatever target returns they'd like, and run however many simulations they'd like.

 ### Dataset Collection

 We area able to collect the necessary infromation through a combination of usage of the Polymarket Gamma API, which allows us to filter markets by end date, and the CLOB API, which lets us fetch price history for a given market via its CLOB token id.